teymour-aldridge/pseudocompiler_old/README.md

 # Pseudocompiler
 A compiler for pseudocode, inspired by the [OCR specification](https://www.ocr.org.uk/Images/202654-pseudocode-guide.pdf) [[backup link](https://web.archive.org/web/20200118155656/https://www.ocr.org.uk/Images/202654-pseudocode-guide.pdf)].

+# Getting started
+At present, you will have to either use the web frontend or build the compiler from source.
+Please note that the compiler is way off of being finished so it doesn't do much (or anything) at the moment.

+# Contributing
+If you'd like to contribute there are a few things which would be useful:
+* Adding more tests to the compiler (in the `src` directory, under the `tests` subdirectory).
+* Building the frontend (in React).
+This is still being worked upon.

+Please note that we adopt the Contributor Covenant Code of Conduct.

 # Code structure
 This repository serves as a monorepo.
 It is laid out something like this:
 ```